koompi/koompi.org/content/faqs/_index.en.md

 {{</ faq >}}

 {{< faq "Can KOOMPI OS run Adobe Photoshop ?" >}}
-Not extacly, You can for some reasns.
-In order to install it, you need to instal `pix` first, [Click here](#).
+Not exactly, You can download it by it is not running smoothly.
+To install it, you need to instal `pix` first, [Click here](https://www.koompi.org/release/pix-release/pix_release/).
 {{</ faq >}}

-{{< faq "When will new version of KOOMPI OS release?" >}}
+{{< faq "When will a new version of KOOMPI OS release?" >}}
 All Announcement about releasing the new version of KOOMPI OS will be announced in [KOOMPI Telegram Community](https://t.me/koompi).
-And it will be informed on new release section on the www.koompi.org](https://www.koompi.org/release/) as well.
+And it will be informed on the new release section on the www.koompi.org](https://www.koompi.org/release/) as well.
 {{</ faq >}}

 {{< faq "How to update the system in KOOMPI OS?" >}}
-In KOOMPI OS, You can update the system by using the Konsole or command line tools and a command like this.
+In KOOMPI OS, You can update the system by using the Konsole or command-line tools and a command like this.
 ```
 pi -Sy
 ```
 {{</ faq >}}

 {{< faq "Applications can not run, How to solve it ?" >}}
 As your apps can not run, you might be facing error related to missing dependencies of the apps.
-In order to know, what kind of dependencies that your apps required.
+To know, what kind of dependencies that your apps required.
 You need to run the keyword of the package name, and it  will show your missing dependencies.[Visit here to see all the dependencies](#).

 Sample: I am facing with can not run **telegram app**.
-So, the keyword pacckages of telegram app is `telegram-desktop`.
-I run the keyword in konsole:
+So, the keyword packages of telegram app is `telegram-desktop`.
+I run the keyword in Konsole:
 ```
 telegram-desktop
 ```
-The output will be showing and you can see name of dependencies that are missing, mostly all apps are missing QT5, libicu.
+The output will be showing and you can see the name of dependencies that are missing, mostly all apps are missing QT5, libicu.
 We can install dependency packages back by  run:
 ```
 pi -S <Name of dependency packages>
 ```